Preparing for the UK exit from the European Union

-Consequently, the status of all individuals will remain subject to EU rules until further notice from the U.K. government is received confirming that it is in a position to formally leave the European Union.
-As such your rights will remain unaffected during this time but you must still prepare for the eventuality that the U.K. will be leaving in the next few months and as such for all events in 2020 you must ensure that you comply with the requirements below in good time.
+Consequently the status of all individuals will remain subject to EU rules until 31st January.
+As such your rights will remain unaffected during this time, and for all events after 31 January 2020 you must ensure that you comply with the requirements below in good time.

 What does this mean for me if I want to travel into or through Europe to take part in Motorsport events after this date?

-Individual and small teams travelling to events after 1st November 2019 should be aware of the key changes following the anticipated UK departure from the European Union on 31 October 2019.
+Individual and small teams travelling to events after 31 January 2020 should be aware of the key changes following the anticipated UK departure from the European Union.